drshahizan/software-engineering/materials/module4/kohlihui/readme.md

 6. The system should be customizable, with the ability to tailor workflows and modules to the specific needs of the hospital.

 7. The system should be compliant with relevant regulatory requirements, such as HIPAA, to ensure that patient data is kept secure and confidential.

+By considering these system requirements, a hospital information system can be designed to meet the needs of its users and support the delivery of high-quality healthcare services.